Edwin Lerner

 Fourth Plinth in Trafalgar Square: The End by Heather Phillipson.
 Photo Credit: © Ursula Petula Barzey.
 Fourth Plinth in Trafalgar Square: The End by Heather Phillipson.
 Photo Credit: © Ursula Petula Barzey.

-The End replaced The Invisible Enemy Should Not Exist, a sculpture by the American-Iraqi artist Michael Rakowitz which occupied the Fourth Plinth between 2018 and 2020.
+The End was preceded by The Invisible Enemy Should Not Exist, a sculpture by the American-Iraqi artist Michael Rakowitz which occupied the space between 2018 and 2020.
 This is a representation of the winged deity Lamassu which stood at the Nergal Gate of the ancient Assyrian city of Nineveh, near to modern-day Mosul.
 It is made from 10,500 cans which previously held date syrup, an important product of an Iraqi industry devastated by the recent warfare.
-The original sculpture was destroyed by ISIS in 2015 and Rakowitz’s work is intended to encourage a symbolic rebirth of the city’s past, present, and future.
-It is just one part of a project aimed at recreating the estimated seven thousand artworks destroyed in Iraq in recent years, either deliberately by ISIS or as an unwanted by-product of the war which started after the American invasion of the country in 2003.
+The original sculpture was destroyed by ISIS in 2015 and Rakowitz’s work is intended to encourage a symbolic rebirth of the city.
+It is one part of a project aimed at recreating the estimated seven thousand artworks destroyed in Iraq in recent years, either deliberately by ISIS or as a by-product of the war started by the American invasion of 2003.

 Fourth Plinth in Trafalgar Square: The Invisible Enemy Should Not Exist by Michael Rakowitz.
 Photo Credit: © Ursula Petula Barzey.
 Fourth Plinth in Trafalgar Square: The Invisible Enemy Should Not Exist by Michael Rakowitz.
 Photo Credit: © Ursula Petula Barzey.